I’m a new dad scared about pandemic-era daycare safety. There’s only one expert I wanted to call.

 So if there’s a daycare center with just one case, that implies that there’s a good chance that the kid got it somewhere else—maybe at home—and came in and didn’t spread it around the center?

-The way that I think about it is, if you looked at something like norovirus, like stomach flu, when you send your kid to child care, if they come home at the end of the day and they say, “Tommy vomited on the on the rug,” you know that your kid is going to be vomiting on the rug pretty soon.
+The way that I think about it is, if you looked at something like norovirus, like stomach flu, when you send your kid to child care, if they come home at the end of the day and they say, “Tommy vomited on the rug,” you know that your kid is going to be vomiting on the rug pretty soon.
 And so are all the other kids, because norovirus is super contagious.
 If you looked at a data set, you would see, basically, there are a lot of child care centers with no stomach flu, but then the places that have it, like 60 percent of the kids get it because it’s just obviously spreading within the population.

 There’s a real benefit to sending kids to school, since it’s become clear that distance learning is a pretty crappy substitute for the real thing, and kids are falling behind.
 But what about for infants?
 Are you aware of evidence that keeping babies home, as opposed to sending them to daycare, is hurting them in some way in the long run?